A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 where $\ln(1+z_\mu)$ and $\sigma$ represent the mean and standard deviation of the normally distributed variable $\ln (1 + z)$.
 This distribution captures the asymmetric shape of the DSFG redshift distribution, with a steep fall-off below $z\lesssim1$ and a tail out to $z\gtrsim5$.

-We fit the model to the redshift distribution of just the flux-complete ($\falma\geq2.25$~mJy) subset, using a Markov chain Monte Carlo (MCMC) algorithm to sample from the log-normal distribution 15000 times, assuming log-uniform priors on $z_\mu$ and uniform priors on $\sigma$.
-By limiting to the flux-complete subset, we remove any bias in the distribution introduced by incompleteness, at the cost of a smaller sample size (44 galaxies instead of 75).
-We comment that using a normal distribution instead of the log-normal also gives a good fit to our data.
+We fit the model to the redshift distribution of just the $\falma\geq2.25$~mJy subset, using a Markov chain Monte Carlo (MCMC) algorithm to sample from the log-normal distribution 15000 times, assuming log-uniform priors on $z_\mu$ and uniform priors on $\sigma$.
+By limiting to this subset, we avoid major biases due to incompleteness, at the cost of a smaller sample size (44 galaxies instead of 75).
+We note that using a normal distribution instead of the log-normal one also gives a good fit to our data.
 Using leave-one-out cross-validation, we confirm that the log-normal is slightly preferred, but the difference is not statistically significant.

-In Figure~\ref{fig:lognormal}, we show the median and 5\%--95\% range of the fit posterior.
-The median (and 68\% credible interval) of the posteriors for the parameters are $z_\mu=2.65^{+0.12}_{-0.12}$ and $\sigma=0.21^{+0.03}_{-0.02}$.
+In Figure~\ref{fig:lognormal}, we show the median and 5\%--95\% posterior range of the log-normal fit.
+The median (and 68\% credible interval) of the individual parameter posteriors are $z_\mu=2.61^{+0.12}_{-0.11}$ and $\sigma=0.20^{+0.03}_{-0.02}$.
 This is in good agreement with previous results for AzTEC 1.1~mm galaxies ($z_\mu=2.6$; \citealt{yun12}) and for ALESS ($z_\mu \sim 2.5$; \citealt{simpson14}).

-We also show the redshift distribution for the 707 AS2UDS DSFGs \citep[][]{dudzeviciute20}, demonstrating that our best-fit is in good agreement with the redshifts of their larger sample, which were mainly {\tt MAGPHYS} photo-zs.
-Since we cover a smaller sky area than AS2UDS, our sample is somewhat more prone to cosmic variance; as mentioned in Section~\ref{sec:specz_completeness}, many of our DSFGs appear to be associated with overdensities in the GOODS-S field.
-We plot the redshifts of several of these overdensities on Figure~\ref{fig:lognormal} (purple triangles) to illustrate the alignment with the peaks in our redshift distribution.
+For comparison, we plot the redshift distribution for the 707 AS2UDS DSFGs \citep[][]{dudzeviciute20}. {Since we cover a smaller sky area than AS2UDS, our sample is somewhat more prone to cosmic variance; however, it is deeper and much more spectroscopically complete (the published spec-z fraction for AS2UDS is $\sim$6\%; \citealt{dudzeviciute20}).
+It is therefore useful to compare the two distributions.}